 - > For pelvic fixation: - Depending on the technique the appropriate screw length will be selected. - The specific screws can be placed regarding iliac (PSIS) or SAI trajectories. - Open the appropriate sterile Neo Iliac screw kit. - The posterior superior iliac spine (PSIS) is identified, with the starting point for screw placement located 1cm inferior to the PSIS, and 1cm proximal to the distal edge or 1 cm below your S1 screw for an easy connection of the PSIS.
-If required, the lateral aspect of the iliac wing may be subperiosteally exposed to help with the trajectory of the pathway down the iliac bone. - The Sacral-Alar-Iliac (SAI or S2AI) technique has a starting point between the S1 and the S2 dorsal foramina for pelvic fixation, as opposed to using the posterior superior iliac spine starting point.
+If required, the lateral aspect of the iliac wing may be subperiosteally exposed to help with the trajectory of the pathway down the iliac bone. - The Sacral-Alar-Iliac (SAI or S2AI) technique has a starting point between the S1 and the S2 dorsal foramina for pelvic fixation.
 The advantages of this approach are that the pelvic anchors are in line with the rest of the spinal instrumentation and do not require connectors.